 \section{Conclusion}

-This paper introduces \textbf{DESIGNER}, a novel design-logic-guided data synthesis pipeline designed to address the scarcity of high-quality, multidisciplinary reasoning data for LLMs.
-Our core innovation is the concept of ``Design Logic'', which abstracts the strategic process human experts use to create challenging questions.
-By leveraging these logics, we generated two large-scale datasets, DLR-Book and DLR-Web, comprising millions of complex questions across 75 disciplines from diverse raw text sources.
-Our synthesized questions are shown to be significantly more difficult and diverse than those from existing methods, moving beyond simple factual recall to require deep, multi-step reasoning.
+In this paper, we introduced DESIGNER, a novel design-logic-guided data synthesis pipeline designed to address the scarcity of high-quality, multidisciplinary reasoning data for LLMs.
+Our core innovation is the concept of ``Design Logic'', which abstracts the strategic process that human experts use to create challenging questions.
+By leveraging Design Logics, we generated two large-scale datasets, DLR-Book and DLR-Web, comprising millions of complex questions across 75 disciplines from raw text sources.
 We validated the effectiveness of our approach through extensive experiments, demonstrating that models fine-tuned with our data achieve substantial performance gains in multidisciplinary reasoning.
 Importantly, the value of Design Logic lies not only in its effect on final performance but also in its controllable, abstractable, and generalizable synthesis mechanism.
 The guidance of the Design Logic is crucial for ensuring the difficulty and diversity of the synthesized questions.
 Section~\ref{sec:difficulty_analysis} shows that our Design Logics allow precise control over problem difficulty, enabling the generation of highly challenging questions far beyond baseline datasets and commonly used benchmarks.
 Section~\ref{sec:diversity_analysis} shows that design-logic-guided synthesis achieves higher scores on all five diversity metrics compared with baseline datasets.